 The best controllers are adept at making positive process changes.
-They continually look for better way to manage their teams’ responsibilities – streamlining, identifying and building in efficiencies, helping things to run smoother, faster and more cost effectively.
-A candidate with creative problem solving skills, initiative and follow-through will help your company continually assess their processes.
+They continually look for a better way to manage their teams’ responsibilities – streamlining, identifying and building inefficiencies, helping things to run smoother, faster and more cost-effectively.
+A candidate with creative problem-solving skills, initiative and follow-through will help your company continually assess their processes.

 5. “Fire in the belly”

 The controller needs a strong work ethic and commitment.
 CFOs who typically hire controllers look for high energy, motivated employees who are willing to take on as much as they can.
 Look for candidates who are bright, eager and willing to do whatever it takes to succeed – individually and in conjunction with their team.
 In my experience, the more passive candidate who doesn’t have any oomph is not typically a contender.

 Intangible traits are also crucial to consider when you are hiring a controller.
 Does the controller candidate present him/herself in a polished, poised and professional way?
 When they walk into a room, they should garner attention.
 Controllers need to be skilled in how they deal internally with the board and externally with bankers, auditors and insurance companies.
 And, obviously, anytime you are dealing with financials, the employee needs to have high integrity and honesty.
 A strong controller also needs to be good at giving and receiving constructive feedback.
 They should be professional with the ability to manage up and down and to work well with their peer group.
 During the interview, be sure to assess these vital skills.